TechnicaL FOUNDATIONS for Product managers

 • It says nothing about wind (which can be not okay for runners if the wind is stronger than a certain value)

-Reverse example: exposing your own API
+Example #4: inventing your own API

 # Input Parameters: